A-Altemara/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.

 ## Stretch Interview Questions

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+The dom is the Document Object Model, and what all modern websites are build on.
+It is where all objects are housed and minuplated.
 2. What is an event?
+An event is triggered thing that can be watched for; anything from a mouse click, keybard press, to load or unloading of a window.
-3. What is an event listener?
+3. What is an event listener? this is a special function that listens for a specific even and then executes the function associated with the event.
 4. Why would we convert a NodeList into an Array?
+We would convert a Nodelist to an Array so that we have more methods we can use to manipulate the array, as a nodelist really only has forEach.
 5. What is a component?
+A component is a modular block element of a larger program.
+It should be reusable, DRY, and stand on its own as much as possible.
+They are generally HTML, CSS and Javascript.